HyperBeasty/discord-custom-rich-presence/README.md

-# discord-custom-rich-presence
+# Custom Rich Presence for Discord

 How to use:
+1)